 Honeywell International Inc. provides service for all of its products through service centers throughout the world.
 To obtain warranty or non-warranty service, return your product to Honeywell (postage paid) with a copy of the dated purchase record.
-To learn more, go to sps.honeywell.com/us/en/support/sensing-and-iot/technical-support.
+To learn more, go to www.honeywellaidc.com and select Service & Repair at the bottom of the page.